Post

 4

+(repository_dispatch is the other option; I went with workflow_dispatch because the target is one specific workflow.)
 That’s the “magic happens in the background” link — a vault push becomes a site build.

 2. Pull a private repo into the workflow